 - Individuals and interactions are more important than processes and tools.

 - Working software is more important than comprehensive documentation.

 - Customer collaboration is more important than contract negotiation.

-- Quick responding to change is more important than following a plan.
+- Quick response to change is more important than following a plan.

 The Twelve Agile Manifesto Principles